 If you've never noticed this pungent smelly urine after eating asparagus and have no idea what I'm talking about, you may be a person who either doesn't produce the smelly compounds in your urine or who isn't able to smell those compounds.
 Despite its crude name, "asparagus pee" is a complex and oddly fascinating area of research.

 Since Nencki's time, many other scientists have investigated the curious connection between asparagus and odoriferous urine.
 Until fairly recently it was believed that some people produce smelly urine and some people don't and that is all there is to the matter.
 It was only more recently discovered that some people also can't smell whatever this substance is that, in the words of Benjamin Franklin, "give[s] our urine a disagreeable odor."

 So-called "asparagus pee" is a strong sulfur type smell similar to that off cooking cabbage.
 Not surprisingly, all the metabolites which are suspected of causing this smell do contain sulfur.
 But more questions remain: Why do other sulfur-containing foods like cabbage, eggs and onion not produce the same smelly urine?

 Researchers in a 2011 study from the Monell Chemical Senses Center in Philadelphia, PA delved into this phenomenon.
 They drew three conclusions about the phenomenon of smelly urine after eating asparagus:

 - Some people in the study were able to smell "asparagus pee" and others weren't.
-This specfic anosmia, or inability to smell a certain odor, was associated with a "single nucleotide polymorphism [SNP] near the olfactory receptor gene OR2M7."
+This specific anosmia, or inability to smell a certain odor, was associated with a "single nucleotide polymorphism [SNP] near the olfactory receptor gene OR2M7."